spyder-ide/spyder-api-docs/docs/plugin_tutorial_4.md

-# Tutorial: Creating a new Pane
+# Tutorial: Creating a new project type

 ## What we will learn